What is IEHelper.dll?

 by Systweak (www.systweak.com) or DeviceVM (www.splashtop.com) or Actuate or Mass Effect Network or Actuate Software or Worldspan L.P or VK Soft or PPStream (www.pps.tv).

-Description: IEHelper.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ or in a subfolder of "C:\Documents and Settings" or in a subfolder of the "My Files" folder.
+Description: IEHelper.dll is not essential for Windows and will often cause problems.
+IEHelper.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ or in a subfolder of "C:\Documents and Settings" or in a subfolder of the "My Files" folder.

 Known file sizes on Windows 7/XP are 83,456 bytes (51% of all occurrences), 65,536 bytes and 21 more variants.